How To Tell If An Egg Is Boiled

 The perfect hard-boiled egg should sit in boiling water for about 7-8 minutes, remove the pot from the heat, and then place it into an ice bath to stop the cooking process.

-Think about learning how to tell if an egg is bad.
+Think about learning how to tell if an egg is bad and how to store eggs.

 If you like your eggs cooked to more of a soft boil then take them off after about 4-5 minutes of a rapid boil and place them into an ice bath.